- Download Template File

-All imported files must follow our import template format which is available for download on the import page.
+All imported files must exactly follow our import template format exactly which is available for download on the import page.
 Files must be saved as a CSV (comma separated values) file which is a simplified version of an Excel spreadsheet.
 The order and format of your columns will vary, depending on the setup options you have chosen in your System Settings so be sure to start with our template file so you know the column and ordering structure of the import.
 Do not add or move columns.
 Not all columns are required to have data.
 You can view the import page which displays which columns on the template are required for your setup.
 It is important to note that if you change your System Settings, your template format may change too.
 We recommend you download a new template file after making any changes to your System Settings.

 You can download a template file on the import page in the top right corner using the Download Template File option.
 The section will also describe to you which columns are required and which are optional, again, based on your System Settings.

 The following options can be selected during the import process.

 This indicates that you are trying to add new games to the system.
 Any entries in your spreadsheet will be added to the system as a brand new event.

 This indicates that you will be providing an edited spreadsheet to update existing games.
 Edited spreadsheets must contain the system game ID number.
 Generally, you cannot self-generate spreadsheets for this process and you should be starting with a downloaded spreadsheet of your existing games.
 See the mass-edit instructions guide for details and instructions.